servo/servo/tests/wpt/webgl/tests/test-guidelines.md

              As compositing is a browser specific thing this provides a central place to update all tests that rely on compositing to function.

+            *   If you don't care about composition, `wtu.dispatchTask` makes it easy to yield back to the event loop.

     *   Code/Tag Order

         Most tests run inline.
 They don't use window.onload or the load event.
 This works by placing